Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 ### Force techno targeting in distributed frames to improve performance

-- When you create many techno in a same frame (f.ex. starting the game with a campaign map that initially has a large number of technos), they will always scan for target in a synchronous period, causing the game lagging.
-Increasing targeting delay will not make things better, as their targeting are still synchronized.
+- When you create many technos in a same frame (i.e. starting the game with a campaign map that initially has a large number of technos), they will always scan for targets in a synchronous period, causing game lag.
+Increasing targeting delay alone will not make things better, as their targeting is still synchronized.
-- It is now possible to force them targeting seperatly.
-When a techno spawn, they generate a random number in \[0,15\].
-- If `DistributeTargetingFrame=true` is set, only when the current frame number is congruent with the technos own number under modulo 16, will it do targeting.
+- It is now possible to force them to seek targets separately.
+When a techno spawns, it will generate a random number in \[0,15\].
+If `DistributeTargetingFrame=true` is set, only when the current frame number is congruent with the technos own number under modulo 16, will it do targeting.
-- You can use `DistributeTargetingFrame.AIOnly` to make it only work for AI (Players are not likely to have so many technos.).
+  - You can use `DistributeTargetingFrame.AIOnly` to make it only work for AI (Players are not likely to have so many technos.)
-- For technos with low ROF (f.ex.
-Tanya), this will significantly reduce their efficiency in killing enemies.
-Turn the same flag off on techno to prevent it.
+  - For technos with low ROF (i.e. Tanya), this will significantly reduce their efficiency in killing enemies.

 In `rulesmd.ini`
 ```ini